FileUpload — Smart UI JavaScript API

 <smart-file-upload right-to-left></smart-file-upload>

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-fileupload.rightToLeft = true;
+el.rightToLeft = true;

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-let rightToLeft = fileupload.rightToLeft;
+const rightToLeft = el.rightToLeft;

 A callback function that allows you to modify or set custom headers for the XMLHttpRequest (XHR) used during the file upload process.
 This function receives the XHR object as a parameter, enabling you to add, update, or remove HTTP headers before the request is sent.

-<smart-file-upload set-headers='function(xhr, file){ xhr.setRequestHeader("Cache-Control", "no-cache"); }}'></smart-file-upload>
+<smart-file-upload set-headers="function(xhr, file){ xhr.setRequestHeader("Cache-Control", "no-cache"); }}"></smart-file-upload>

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-let setHeaders = fileupload.setHeaders;
+const setHeaders = el.setHeaders;

 Displays a visual progress bar at the bottom of each item being uploaded, providing real-time feedback on the upload status.
 The progress bar dynamically updates to reflect the current percentage of the upload completed for each individual item, allowing users to easily track the progress of their uploads.